wordtreefoundation/4-gram-study/README.md

 #### (Option 1 - Recommended) Download our prepared data directly.

-We've prepared an archive of books from 1650 to 1820, which you can [download here](https://s3.amazonaws.com/data.wordtree.org/archive-org-english-books-1650-1820.tar.gz).
+We've prepared an archive of books from 1650 to 1820, which you can [download here](https://s3.amazonaws.com/data.wordtree.org/archive-org-english-books-1650-1820.tar.gz) (about 20GB).

 **NOTE:** COMING SOON: 1820-1830 books to be included as well.